poenmasem/GetPrivacy/README.md

   - [TechBench](https://tb.rg-adguard.net/public.php)
   - [Heidoc.net](https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool)
   - You can directly go to the [AME website](https://ameliorated.info/) and download the stripped Windows 10 ISO and go to Step 5 or else continue to Step 3.
+    - Windows 10 AME aims at delivering a stable, non-intrusive yet fully functional build of Windows 10 to anyone, who requires the Windows operating system natively.

 Related:
 - [Windows 10 LTSC](https://azimstech.github.io/2018-10-05-windows-10-enterprise-ltsc-2019/) - Debloated from a lot of rubbish.
 Only receives Security updates, rather than 'feature' updates.